LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 #2: Numerical Variables: age, duration, nr.employed, euribor3m
 ```

-## `labAI.ipynb` Overview
+## AI Training
-In this section, we will set up a tuning job using Amazon SageMaker.
+In ``LabAI.ipynb``, we will set up a tuning job using Amazon SageMaker.
 Steps involve installing the necessary libraries, preparing data, and running a hyperparameter tuning job using XGBoost.
 The final objective is to use SageMaker for training a model on the Bank Marketing dataset.

 ### 1. Install Required Libraries
 To begin, we need to install several essential libraries such as SageMaker, Pandas, and Numpy for machine learning and data processing.

 #### Workflow
 1.  **Install SageMaker**:
     -   SageMaker is required to create and manage training jobs, models, and endpoints in AWS.
 2.  **Install Pandas and Numpy**: